aspose-total/Aspose.Total-Products/total/en/java/conversion/word-to-xls/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert WORD to XLS via Java or Online App" h2="On Premise Java API to convert WORD to XLS without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting a WORD document to XLS can be done quickly and easily with Aspose.Total for Java.
+This comprehensive suite of document manipulation and conversion APIs provides the tools necessary to complete the task in two simple steps.

+The first step is to use Aspose.Words for Java to export the WORD document to HTML.
+This feature-rich API allows you to manipulate the document in a variety of ways, including converting it to HTML.
+Once the document is in HTML format, the second step is to use Aspose.Cells for Java to convert the HTML to XLS.
+This powerful API provides the tools necessary to convert HTML to XLS quickly and easily.

-You can converting WORD to XLS via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export WORD to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLS.
+By using Aspose.Total for Java, you can convert WORD to XLS in a matter of minutes.
+This comprehensive suite of APIs provides the tools necessary to manipulate and convert documents quickly and easily.
+With Aspose.Words for Java, you can export WORD to HTML, and with Aspose.Cells for Java, you can convert HTML to XLS.
+This two-step process makes it easy to convert WORD to XLS in no time.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}